Choosing a Volunteer Abroad Organisation

 Do you know the difference between a for-profit and a non-profit organisation?
 And why it should matter to you?

 For-profit organisations have owners and shareholders, and their goal is to maximize profits and forward them to these same owners and shareholders.
 It’s all about making as much money as they can for their owners.
 Conversely, non-profit organisations do not have owners or shareholders.
-Their goals are centred on social or environmental causes, with a humanitarian or philanthropic attitude towards providing for society’s and earth’s needs.
-This means that while they are still concerned with making sure revenue is greater than costs, any revenue is recycled back into the non-profit to help it achieve its mission and vision.
+They center their goal on social or environmental causes, with a humanitarian or philanthropic attitude towards providing for society’s and earth’s needs.
+This means that while they are still concerned with making sure revenue is greater than costs, they recycle any revenues back into the non-profit to help it achieve its mission and vision.

-Being a non-profit does not mean the organisation doesn’t have an income or paid staff, but it does mean that they do not make a profit that is used for anything other than working towards the mission of the organisation.
+Being a non-profit does not mean the organisation doesn’t have an income or paid staff, but it does mean that they do not use any profit for anything other than working towards the mission of the organisation.

 If you are truly wanting to make a difference through your volunteer experience, then ethically, this distinction should matter to you.
 But it may be hard to see through the marketing agendas to know whether you are giving money to an organisation that is placing its own profit margin above the needs and concerns of the projects to which they send volunteers.